Sports Medicine Orthopaedic Surgery & Rehabilitation

 - Arthroscopic hip surgery

-- Knee ligament injuries (ACL, PCL, MCL and LCL)
+- Knee ligament repair (ACL, PCL, MCL and LCL)

 - Meniscal repairs